ssheybani/Skater/doc/overview.rst

 2. natively interpretable models: Given a supervised learning problem, the preditive model(explanator function) has a transparent design and is interpretable both globally and locally without any further explanations.

-Skater provides the ability to interpret the model in both ways(**we are actively working on implementing other algorithms)
+Skater provides the ability to interpret the model in both ways(we are actively working on implementing other algorithms, https://github.com/datascienceinc/Skater/issues?utf8=%E2%9C%93&q=is%3Aopen+)

 +---------+---------+-----+-----------+-----------+--------------+--------------+
 | Scope of Interpretation |            Algorithms                               |